dfmoralesb/MPE_tutorials/tutorials/NGS.md

 <a name="qc"></a>

-Now we are going to do quality control of the sequencing data with FastQC
+Now we are going to do quality control of the sequencing data with `fastqc`

 First load the conda environment call `captus` in there we will have most of the tools we need for QC and assembly

 	conda activate captus

-Now you can run FastQC in one of the files
+Now you can run `fastqc` in one of the files

 	fastqc MELI_Aglaia_spectabilis_G09645_R1.fastq.gz